xiaopv/xiaopv.github.io/_teaching/2025-spring-mat143.md

  * Feb.
 27
    * Complete the rest of the problems in Section 4.2 problem set.
    * Complete Section 4.2 homework in WebAssign.
+   * Office hours on March 6 will be rescheduled to March 3, 9:30am - 10:30am

  * Feb.
 25
    * Complete Section 4.1 homework in WebAssign.